rnestler/sps-speaker-notes/day-2/speaker-notes-1.md

 examples will demonstrate how these concepts can be practically employed to improve model performance.
 The talk concludes with reflections on the challenges and future directions in XAI.

-## Biography

-Albert Weichselbraun is a Professor of Information Science at the Swiss Institute for Information Research at the University of Applied Sciences of the Grisons in Chur, and cofounder and Chief Scientist at webLyzard technology.
-Before his current affiliation, he held a position as an Associate Professor at the Vienna University of Economics and Business and was a Visiting Research Fellow and Visiting Professor at the University of Western Australia.
-Albert has been the principal investigator and